Kongulu Mobutu

-Kongulu Mobutu also known as Kongolo Mobutu (c.
-1970 – September 24, 1998) was a son of Mobutu Sese Seko, President of Zaire (now the Democratic Republic of the Congo), and an officer in the Special Presidential Division (DSP).
+Ndolo Michel Mathieu Kongulu Mobutu (21 April 1970 – 24 September 1998), often shortened to Kongolo Mobutu and also known by his nickname Saddam Hussein, was a son of Mobutu Sese Seko, the president of Zaire (now the Democratic Republic of the Congo), and an officer in the Special Presidential Division (DSP).

 Biography

 Early life

 Kongulu (also known as Kongolo) was one of the twenty-one children of President Mobutu Sese Seko.
 His mother was the President's first wife Marie-Antoinette Gbiatibwa Gogbe Yetene, who died in 1977.
 He was described as "a stocky, bearded man with a taste for fast cars, gambling and women."

 Despotic activity

-Kongulo Mobutu was a Captain in the DSP.
+Kongulu Mobutu was a Captain in the DSP.
 When he left The School for Officers Training (EFO) in Kananga, he started his career as Second Lieutenant in The Military Service for Action and Intelligence (SARM).
 As Captain, he was Personal Secretary of General Bolozi in SARM.
 He was General Bolozi's protegee.
 Bolozi is married to Kongulu's aunt.
-Kongulu was a key enforcer in the final years of his father's despotic regime; his brutal treatment of political opponents earned him the nickname "Saddam Hussein".
+Kongulu was a key enforcer in the final years of his father's regime.

-In his childhood at Camp Tshatshi, Kongulu was nicknamed "Gange".
-When he was about to finish his matric, his entourage nicknamed him "Vatican" as a state within a state.
-He did not like it.
-After an incident which put in him in trouble with his father about money laundering, he fled to Libya and the Middle East.
-President Mobutu sent a team of his guards to take Kongulu back home.
-They unsuccessfully returned home.
-From that short exile, Kongulu took the nickname of Saddam Hussein.